TinyStuff/TinyPubSub/README.md

 // Publish with a typed argument TinyPubSub.Publish("new-duck-added", new MessageModel() { Name = "Ducky" });

+// Publish and wait for the result - can be used to make sure someone has handled it var result = TinyPubSub.PublishControlled("new-duck-added");
+var successful = result.Handled;

+// Publish controlled with a typed argument var result = TinyPubSub.PublishControlled("new-duck-added", new MessageModel() { Name = "Ducky" });
+var successful = result.Handled;

 ```

 ## WHY SHOULD I USE IT?